This is a quick tutorial that will cover how to setup a virtual server that uses Caddy to proxy HTTPS for Foundry.

 Step 1 - Create your Virtual Host

-While setting up a virtual server to host Foundry is outside the scope of this tutorial, a few helpful pointers will be included.
-There are quite a few inexpensive hosting providers available such as:
+While setting up a virtual server to host Foundry is outside the scope of this tutorial, here are a few helpful pointers.

 Foundry doesn't require many resources on the server side as most of the processing happens within the client's browser, so the typical $5/month (or lower) plan should be plenty.
 If you went with Linode, here is a tutorial you can follow to get your instance created and setup.